gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/HasChild/readme.md

 <!-- objecttype -->
 ## HasChild
+The abstract base type for all non-looping hierarchical references.
 The representation of the HasChild ReferenceType in the address space is shown in the following table:

 |Name|Attribute|